blakedietz/app-ideas/README.md

 ## Open source workout

 A social site built on top of a wiki of exercises.
 Create a workout playlist.
 Users can vote for and fork workouts.

+# Scripts

+## Blog logo

+Create a color blind logo with my initials in it that uses the force layout.